NathaanScout/NathaanScout/README.md

 <h1 align="center"> 🌱 About me: </h1>

 <p align="center">
-My name is Pedro Araujo, I'm 15 years old.
-I've been a developer for 2 years.
+My name is Nathaan Scout, I'm 17 years old.
+I've been a developer for 3 years.
 My focus has always been on Javascript, but recently, I'm more focused on Typescript.
 </p>